How to Tell If You Qualify for Disability Tax Credits

 • Therapy is needed to support a vital function – even if the therapy reduces or alleviates symptoms.

-• The applicant receives a minimum of 3 sessions per week, totalling a minimum of 14 hours.
+• The applicant receives a minimum of 3 sessions per week, totaling a minimum of 14 hours.

-Therapy in this case must mean that you must need to take time away from normal day-to-day activities in order to receive it.
-Meaning that portable devices (insulin pump) or implanted devices (pacemaker) do not count while they are actually delivering the therapy – but the time in which these things take to set up does count.
+Therapy in this case must mean that you need to take time away from normal day-to-day activities to receive it.
+This means that portable devices (insulin pumps) or implanted devices (pacemakers) do not count while they are delivering the therapy – but the time in these things take to set up does count.

 Being on a strict diet and rigorous exercise regime does not count towards meeting this minimum time threshold.
 Neither can the time it takes to drive to the therapy, attending other medical appointments, or recuperation time after the treatment.

-It can, however, include a dosage of medicine that must be administered on a daily basis.
+It can, however, include a dosage of medicine that must be administered daily.

 If the therapy is for a child (under 18 years of age), the time spent by his/her primary caregiver both supervising and performing therapy-related activities can be counted towards the 14-hour requirement.